-Contributed by Dennis Hung
+Contributed by: Dennis Hung

 Reward Extra Effort or Overtime

-When running a business, it is important to realize that not all employees will share your same vision and dedication to the company.
+When running a business, it is important to realize that not all employees will share the same vision and dedication to the company.
 They may not be willing to work extra or for free in order to realize the company’s success.
 In order to respect their time, it is important to pay employees overtime and reward effort that goes above and beyond expectations.
 Not only will these incentives encourage extra work, they will also help to ensure employees feel appreciated.

 Respect the Lunch Break

 Many companies make the mistake of having employees work through a lunch break.
-Not only is this practice in violation of the law, it is completely disrespectful to employees.
+Not only is this practice in violation of the law, but it is also completely disrespectful to employees.
 The lunch break is time set aside for the employees to get a much-needed break.
 Studies have shown that breaks can actually increase efficiency and productivity.

 Listen to Complaints

 Too many employers are willing to brush off their employees’ complaints as unfounded or unsubstantial.
-Taking care of any problems or complaints can make employees more happy and willing to work.
+Taking care of any problems or complaints can make employees happier and willing to work.
 This is especially true if the issue is keeping employees from performing their duties correctly.
 Solving these complaints is an important part of working more efficiently and showing a sense of respect.

 When running a company, many employers feel the need to communicate more than they should.
 As long as employees understand what work to complete or how to do it, employees should be left to do their work.
 Communicating unnecessarily with employees is a common way that employers waste their employees’ time.
 Although small talk is nice, there are times when employees need to lock down on their duties without outside distractions.
 Try to communicate with employees only when needed so that they can focus on their work.